aweymo/cs_land/index.md

     button_text: ''
 - template: 1-column-text
   block: one-column-1
-  content: Because the focus of this project is on how particular groups are being
+  content: As this project is interested in how community groups are being described
-    described in historic materials, I needed to search for outdated and racist descriptions in order to find the materials.
-Drawing upon the <em>Archives for Black Lives in Philadelphia</em>, I chose to use the word <strong>Black</strong> for this community, but the searches for this material were drawn from using the search term <strong>negro</strong>.
-This term was the most popular within the search parameters that were repeated for each community group (Washington and Oregon State publications, 1880-1930), with 340 results from the NewsBank resource, as opposed to "colored labor" (165) and "black labor" (55).
+    in historic materials, outdated and racist search terms needed to be utilized in the creation of this research.
+For example, in collecting articles for the Black community, searching "negro labor" within the parameters that were repeated for each community group (Washington and Oregon State publications, 1880-1930, sorted by relevance) yielded 340 results, as opposed to "colored labor" (165) and "black labor" (55).
+That said, all of my descriptions for this community will use <em>Black</em>, drawing description guidance from the <em>Archives for Black Lives in Philadelphia</em>.
   slug: st1
   headline: ''
 - template: 3-column-text